bundlewrap/bundlewrap/docs/content/guide/dev_item.md

         @property
         def actual_state(self):
             """
-            Return a state-dict that describes the actual state of this item on the node.
+            Return a dict describing the actual state of this item on the node.
 Returning `None` instead means that the item does not exist on the node.

             For the item to validate as correct, the values for all keys in self.expected_state have to match this actual_state.
             """
             raise NotImplementedError

         def display_on_create(self, expected_state):
             """
-            Given a expected_state as implemented above, modify it to better suit interactive presentation when an item is created.
+            Given an expected_state dict as implemented above, modify it to better suit interactive presentation when an item is created.
 If there are any when_creating attributes, they will be added to the expected_state before it is passed to this method.

             Implementing this method is optional.
             """